-Safe operation of an overhead hoist is the operator's responsibility.
-Listed below are some basic rules that can make an operator aware of dangerous practices to avoid and precautions to take for his or her own safety and the safety of others.
-Observance of these rules, in addition to frequent examinations and periodic inspection of the equipment, may save injury to personnel and damage to equipment.
+Hoist operator should be trained to be aware of potential malfunctions of the equipment that require adjustment or Safe operation of an overhead hoist is the operator's responsibility.
+Listed below are some basic rules that can make an operator repair, instructed to stop operation if such malfunctions occur, and immediately advise their supervisor so corrective aware of dangerous practices to avoid and precautions to take for his or her own safety and the safety of others.
+Observance of action may be taken, these rules, in addition to frequent examinations and periodic inspection of the equipment, may save injury to personnel and darnage of our purposes the supervisor of the equipment of the coordination.